Showing posts with label Shoot 'em ups - Horizontal. Show all posts

 Input

-Initially, SDI might appear tricky because you have to do two things at once - keep the satellite safe and choose the direction in which it fires.
-Arcade games can sometimes lose their functionality when converted to a home computer with a one-button joystick.
-Not so here, all controls are fully configurable using a combination of mouse, joystick and keyboard.
+SDI might seem tricky because you need to do two things simultaneously: keep the satellite safe and select its firing direction.
+Arcade games can sometimes lose functionality when converted to a home computer.
+Not here; all controls are fully configurable using a combination of mouse, joystick and keyboard.

 It's not long before things get crazy with lots to shoot at.
 Trigger-happy heaven!